waterholeforum/docs/distribution.md

 composer require acme/example
 ```

-An official Waterhole Marketplace is coming soon, where you'll be able to list and sell your extensions.
+An official Waterhole Marketplace is planned, where you'll be able to list and sell your extensions.